-Pam Chesters joined the Department for Communities and Local Government’s Board in September 2017.
+Pam Chesters joined the Department for Communities and Local Government’s Board as a Non-Executive Director in September 2017.
+She continued this role with the Ministry of Housing, Communities and Local Government from 8 January 2018.

 Pam began her career working for British Petroleum, becoming the CEO for Duckham’s Oils in 1996.
 From 1990 to 2000 she served as a councillor in Camden, during which she served as Leader of the Opposition.